-Note: For independent operation, all paralleling switches are set on ''Independent''.
-For parallel operation, the paralleling switch of all follower units is set on ''Parallel Follower'', but the master unit paralleling switch is set to ''Parallel Master''.
+Note: For independent operation, all paralleling switches are set on "independent".
+For parallel operation, the paralleling switch of all follower units is set on "parallel".
+But the master unit paralleling switch stays on "independent".

+Summary of Procedure.
 The actions required by the operator may be summarized as follows:

-- 1. To operate units separately: Set all paralleling switches on "Independent".
+- 1. To Operate Units Separately.
+Set all paralleling switches on "independent".
 Each tap changer will operate only from its own automatic and manual control. - 2.
-To operate all units in parallel: - a.
+To Operate Units in Parallel. - a.
 Operate each unit separately until all units are on the same position. - b.
-Select the unit which is to be "Master" and move its paralleling switch to the "Parallel Master" position. - c.
-On all other units, set the paralleling switch on "parallel follower".
+Select which unit will be master. - c.
+Do not move the paralleling switch on this master unit; leave it on "independent". - d.
+On all other units, set the paralleling switch on "parallel".